skrub-data/skrub/doc/guides/table_report/03_finding_correlated_columns.rst

 by Cramer’s V association.

 This can be useful to have access to the information used in the |TableReport|
 for later use (e.g., to select which columns to drop).
+These associations are also used by the |DropSimilar| transformer to select which columns should be dropped.

 .. code-block::